Genetic Testing For Cancer

 Just because someone has cancer doesn’t necessarily mean that it’s due to a genetic factor and they need testing.
-In fact, “We know that approximately 90% of cancer is sporadic, meaning it is due to random chance, aging, or environmental causes,” Solimine says.
+In fact, “approximately 90% of cancer is sporadic, meaning it is due to random chance, aging, or environmental causes,” according to Solimine.

 That’s why it’s so important to give your doctor all the information they need, including family and personal medical history.
 That way, they can offer you the best, most beneficial testing and treatments.

 How do I ask for genetic testing?

 If you think you may need genetic testing, first speak to a genetic counselor.
 A genetic counselor can help you determine whether genetic testing is right for you and can help you figure out payment options, including insurance coverage and low-cost testing.

 Your healthcare provider can help you find a genetic counselor.
 Some healthcare providers also provide genetic counseling.

 “There are two parts in the process: genetic counseling and genetic testing.
 Ideally, genetic counseling happens before the testing.

 With counseling, I meet with the patients.
 We go over all their medical history and family history, and then I explain everything to them.
 I tell them how genetic testing is done (through a blood draw), what we’re looking for, and all the different types of results.

 The next part is actual testing.
 They get their blood drawn, get the testing done, results take maybe a few weeks, and then I follow-up with them about the results.
 Depending on results, if there are any additional appointments, screenings, or anything needed, we walk through that with them as well,” Brickle says.